1) I’ve taken other power skating classes and was disappointed. How is yours different?

 3) What is your refund policy and how can we register before we know the next season schedule?

 There are no refunds or credits available for any of our programs so you want to make sure you are serious about wanting this skill development before you sign up.
 The benefit of a program the size of ours is that we have loads of options.
-So if you register in June for the Wednesdays winter program and then find out in September that your team has a regular practice that day, we can always switch the power skating class around.
+So if you register in June for the Wednesday winter program and then find out in September that your team has a regular practice that day, we can always switch the power skating class around.
 It may mean having to compromise at your end or participating in a slightly different level of class, but we can always make something work if you’re committed to it.
 Classes do fill quickly and if you wait until after teams have been set, it is likely that you won’t get in.

 4) What if we have to miss classes during the season?

 It is accepted that during the 20-week season, there will occasionally be hockey conflicts, sickness, vacation, etc. that make skaters miss their weekly class.
 We DO NOT guarantee 20 sessions unless you make it out to every class on the day and time that you've signed up for.
-How do skater's not suffer?
+How do skaters not suffer?
 We manage this with a strategy of always reviewing a skill before moving on to the next one, and then in our daily "warm-up" which includes repetition of key skills that are learned.
 The only concern we have is when skaters have to miss several classes in a row, in which case we may try to make up some or all of them on another day where that is possible.
 We appreciate your understanding in recognizing that with a program of over 300+ skaters, we would have to employ several administrative people to manage all your schedules and the cost of our classes would have to increase significantly.

 5) What is the Skill Development Package?

-The Skill Development Package is our most comprehensive program which covers ALL skills necessary for hockey including skating, puckhandling, passing and shooting.
+The Skill Development Package is our most comprehensive program which covers ALL skills necessary for hockey including skating, puck handling, passing and shooting.
 It is also the BEST VALUE and saves you $$$.
 The package includes registration in a 20-week Power Skating Class, Pre-Season Camp, and Christmas Break Camp.
 By the end of the season, these students are noticeably ahead of the ones just taking a portion.

-6) What is the Goalie Training?
+6) Do you offer Goalie Training?

 7) What are the Technique Plus Classes, and how do I register my child for them?

 Technique Plus Classes are for players who have taken extensive power skating and would like to be challenged with a higher level of technique and smaller class size.
-No skaters may register directly in these classes unless they participated in that exact class in the previous year.
+Skaters may not register directly in these classes unless they participated in that exact class in the previous year.
 All players register in a regular power skating class first.
 After the first week or two, suitable participants will be invited to switch over to the Technique Plus class.
 Moving is not mandatory, and if a skater cannot come at that time, they are welcome to stay in the regular class.
 Selection is based on skating technique, not on tier played.

 8) Can I register online?